-Everyone has their favourite pantry staples and one of mine is coconut milk.
+Everyone has their favorite pantry staples and one of mine is coconut milk.
 I’m not sure why, but a can of coconut milk makes me feel safe.
 So much so that I have back-up cans, just in case.
 You may get a strange look from the checkout person with your abundance of cans, but you’ll be the one laughing when you’re at home, looking into the pantry and spying your coconut treasure trove.
-Coconut milk is seriously versatile – sweet or savoury, breakfast or dinner, it can handle it all.
+Coconut milk is seriously versatile – sweet or savory, breakfast or dinner, it can handle it all.
 I especially love it in stews or braises.

 What’s even tastier is when you pair coconut with miso.
 Miso is definitely another one of my pantry staples and my miso of choice is shiro, or white.
-It’s a bit milder than the other varieties you can get (yellow or red), but it adds a lot of earthy, mellow flavour to any soups, stews, or braises.
+It’s a bit milder than the other varieties you can get (yellow or red), but it adds a lot of earthy, mellow flavor to any soups, stews, or braises.

 My first intro to miso, like most people I know, was that standard watered-down complimentary bowl of soup you get from a subpar Japanese restaurant.
 Needless to say, I wasn’t impressed with the flavour.
 When I did have a REAL bowl of miso soup however, I was blown away.
 Miso is subtle, salty, and incredibly addictive.
 I’ve been known to spread it on toast, mix it into dressing and have it with eggs and asparagus.
 This post started out as a ode to coconut milk, but I think miso is quickly taking over!
 How about you guys?
 What are your pantry/fridge staples?